For Mature Audiences

-First appearing in real time as a serialized collection of “Apocalypse Diaries,” apocalypse MMXX chronicles the day-to-day madness of the Covid-19 Coronavirus Pandemic.
-Fusing poetry, memoir, music, and art, Alqamoussi weaves “a 21st-century epic about Suffering, the collective human condition,” ushering us through the depths of the psycho-emotional chaos of one of the most turbulent years in history.
+I published apocalypse MMXX in real time as a serialized collection of “Apocalypse Diaries” chronicling the day-to-day madness of the COVID-19 pandemic.
+Fusing memoir, poetry, music, and art, I tried to weave a 21st-century epic about Suffering, the collective human condition.

 Selections from apocalypse MMXX

 Today is Friday, March 13, 2020, and my, what a day for words.

 In times of distress, I have often found solace in words.
 Words got me through my childhood (إِذ قالَ يوسُفُ لِأَبيهِ يا أَبَتِ), through early adolescence (wake up in the morning and I ask myself / Is life worth living should I blast myself?), through later adolescence (…vanity of vanities; all is vanity), through my early twenties (To be, or not to be, that is the question), through my late twenties (I saw the best minds of my generation destroyed by madness), and through the countless crises of my days.